-To do so in Windows 7, follow these steps:
+To increase Page File size via System Properties in Windows 10, follow these steps:

 - Uncheck Automatically manage paging file size for all drives